Call to order: 01352 757777

 Missing link: Protein for horses prone to laminitis

 Protein is key to every part of a horse’s body system.
-Find out in this article how we know, from analysis of many samples of hay and haylage, that a missing link is levels of protein for horses prone to laminitis.
+Find out in this article how we know, from analysis of thousands of samples of hay and haylage, that a missing link is the level of protein for horses prone to laminitis.

 Forage analysis and protein for horses prone to laminitis

 In a typical year, Forageplus analyses thousands of samples of hay and haylage for horse customers.
-We are experts using forage analysis to look at the greatest proportion of the diet and formulate horse diets based on what is missing in the forage horses eat.
-We are experts with unique data where protein for horses prone to laminitis is concerned.
+We are experts in forage analysis, looking at the greatest proportion of the diet and formulating horse diets based on what is missing in the forage horses eat.
+We are experts with unique analytical data where protein for horses prone to laminitis is concerned.

 We use science to be smart about determining deficiencies and nutrients which are not sufficient in horse diets.